mbeauv/media_gallery/README.md

 CarrierWave.configure do |config|

-  config.fog_credentials = UrbanoeFogSettings.S3
+  config.fog_credentials = FogSettings.S3
-  config.fog_directory   = UrbanoeFogSettings.directory
+  config.fog_directory   = FogSettings.directory

   #The following is specifically for Heroku.
 Heroku only allows you to save data
   #in the tmp folder.
 We therefore make sure that the tmp files are put there.